Midfielder - Senior Women

 Having progressed from the England U16s to the U21s within just two years – winning a bronze with the latter at the 2017 Junior Euros – and then to the seniors a year later, it certainly was a whirlwind for the Durham University student.
 Tess has taken it all in her stride and continues to put in impressive performance after impressive performance on the biggest stage.

 Skilful in possession, physical, possessing relentless energy and with a keen eye for goal, it’s easy to see why the former Cambridge City player is so highly rated.
-Unfortunately a serious knee injury saw her miss the Tokyo 2020 Olympics but there's no doubt she will only come back stronger and even better.
+Unfortunately a serious knee injury saw her miss the Tokyo 2020 Olympics but she bounced back brilliantly to play in the World Cup and Commonwealth Games for England in 2022; scoring in the CWG final on the team's way to gold.